Prove It All Night

-"Prove It All Night" is the penultimate song on Bruce Springsteen's fourth studio album Darkness on the Edge of Town, and the first single released from it.
+"Prove It All Night" is a song by the American singer-songwriter Bruce Springsteen, released on May 23, 1978, as the first single from his fourth studio album Darkness on the Edge of Town.

 Content

-In keeping with a storied tradition of rock songs, these lyrics equate love with the surrendering of a woman's virtue.
 The protagonist promises to prove his love all night, a vow that can be seen as either opportunistic or youthfully optimistic, depending on one's point of view.
 Thus it can be experienced as either humorous or sincere.
-Lyrically the song is similar to other Springsteen numbers such as "Rosalita (Come Out Tonight)" and "Thunder Road".
+Lyrically the song is similar to other Springsteen numbers such as "Rosalita (Come Out Tonight)”, Born to Run and "Thunder Road".
 The entire song contains a sense of optimism that the two individuals' quest for love will someday be realized but, at the same time, it seems that the world is closing in on them in that the characters' chances of falling in love are growing more limited as time passes.
 The song begins with a piano intro played by Roy Bittan.
 The rhythm guitar work is quite faint, but fits the groove and feel of the song.
 Following the second stanza is a sax solo which precedes a somewhat intricate-sounding guitar solo by Springsteen.
 The solo, played quite fast, effectively voices the protagonist's mounting desire to elope.

 Cash Box called it a "winner" with "strong upfront beat, chimes, piano/organ and [Clarence] Clemons' rich and rough sax" and "effective hook, raw singing, [and] searching guitar solo."
 Record World called it "an instantly-memorable Springsteen rocker, dominated by keyboards and sax."

 An earlier take of the song has different lyrics; several lines and verses from "Something in the Night" were used instead.

 Chart performance

-The single gained little traction with Top 40 radio stations, reaching only #33 on the Billboard Hot 100 and #57 in Canada.
-However, it gained considerable play on progressive rock and album-oriented rock radio formats.
+The single gained little traction with Top 40 radio stations, reaching only number 33 on the Billboard Hot 100 and number 57 in Canada.